genglerjoshua/MudNotes/readme.md

 #About

-This is a personal portfolio for Joshua Gengler.
-It is meant to showcase my abilities in Front-End Development.

-The porfolio showcases languages including but not limited to:
+##V1
+MudNotes is a web app created for the purpose of learning Javascript.

+It is made specifically for ceramic artists to create notes for their specific craft.

+As of V1 it is only saving notes locally in the JSON.

+V1 languages, frameworks, libraries used:

 -HTML
 -CSS
 -Javascript
--JQuery
 -Bootstrap

--React
+##V2 is currently in production and will have upgrades to the responsiveness.
+It will also include React.